 Hiking in Antarctica is free-form and supervised by our expert staff, who set out a perimeter or paths at each landing site within which you are free to explore.
 While you hike, staff will be available to enhance your experience by answering questions about the wildlife, history and geography of the area.

 PRESENTATIONS

-Enjoy daily chats with and presentations by our world-class onboard polar experts-expedition guides, specialists, photography guides and other special guests who will introduce you to the fascinating history, biology, ornithology, glaciology and geology of the region, and much, much more.
+Attend presentations by our worldclass polar experts to learn about the fascinating history, biology, ornithology, glaciology and geology of the region, among other subjects.